HumbleRens/ComputerName/README.md

 When you run the script, PowerShell retrieves and displays the computer name of the remote computer that corresponds to the specified IP address.

-If the IP address cannot be resolved to a DNS name, the script returns no output
+If the IP address cannot be resolved to a DNS name, the script returns no output.